cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

 7. Examine the data to provide any additional insights.

 # The Analysis
 The data set was too large for me to download and open in Excel or Sheets, so I selected all the data in order to get a holistic sense of all the data.
-I used the SELECT query: <br>
+I used the SELECT query: <br><br>
 <img src="/images/Screen Shot 2023-02-03 at 7.23.08 PM.png?raw=true"/>
 <br> I spent some time exploring the results to better understand the fields and their meaning.